evolve-agility/evolve-agility.github.io/pages/capablity.md

 ##Outcome

-A comprehensive report will be provided with an accompanying slide deck, which will outline proposed interventions and indicative timeframes.
+A comprehensive report will be provided, with an accompanying slide deck which will outline proposed interventions and indicative timeframes.

 The report will highlight which areas are should be focused on and preliminary options.
-The results will be based on actionable metrics improvements realized can be analyzed and reported.
+The results will be based on actionable metrics so improvements realized can be analyzed and reported.